 I craft powerful presentations and proposal documents that will help you to convert an opportunity into profitable new business.

-First, I focus on the grit.
+First, I focus on the content.

-Then we can talk gloss.
+Then we can talk about style and polish.

 I’ll craft sharp, succinct messages tailored to meet the unique needs of the opportunity and your own tone of voice.
 I’ll make content informative and easy to read, hitting all the requirements set and answering the questions posed, whilst at the same way finding engaging ways to present your pitch and creating wording that adds weight to your value proposition.